akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘Remember whose hall you enter.‘

-Then the road took her, towards a king who had no idea she was coming.
+Then the road took her, towards a king who had no idea she was coming or what she had planned.

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)